A Quick Break On Your Road Trip Through Upstate New York

 Kingston has a rich history as the first state capital of New York State and the Hudson Valley’s pastoral beauty inspired a great school of American painting.
 We have restored stone houses where George Washington slept, thriving cornfields today that once fed the Revolutionary Army, and charming farms with kid-friendly activities.
 You’ll want to come back time and time again on your journey through the area.

-The Den of Marbletown is ideally located for over-night trips to the Hudson Valley.
-Marbletown is one of the many hamlets of small towns along the corridor of Highway 209, and each town has it’s own personality and culture.
-Rural in feel, we are nonetheless a hub location for many experiences, including the historic architecture of Kingston, the artist communities in Woodstock and Saugerties, the mountain vistas of Phoenicia, village ammenities of New Paltz, the charming shopping of Rhinebeck, the family farms and orchards throughout Ulster County, and visits to upstate New York colleges.
+Marbletown is one of the many hamlets of small towns along the corridor of Highway 209 in Ulster County, and each town has it’s own personality and culture.
+Rural in feel, we are nonetheless a hub location for many experiences, including the historic architecture of Kingston, the artist communities in Woodstock and Saugerties, the mountain vistas of Phoenicia, village amenities of New Paltz, the charming shops of Rhinebeck, the family farms and orchards throughout Ulster County, and visits to upstate New York colleges.